Florida Institute of Technology Data & Information Overview

 Student Loan Debt

-The student loan default rate at Florida Tech is 8.0%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Florida Tech is 5.2%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Florida Tech Graduates Make?bachelor's degree recipients from Florida Tech make around $56,600 per year during the early years of their employment.
-This is good news for future Florida Tech graduates since it is 42% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Florida Tech Graduates Make?students who graduate from Florida Tech with a bachelor's degree go on to jobs where they make an average salary of $63,704 in their early years.
+That's great news for Florida Tech students since it is 50% more than the average college graduate's salary of $42,485 per year.

 Location of Florida Institute of Technology